solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * 0 csarven: Difference between default and inherited is not particularly significant for [ap]  - one is sufficient for most common use [d].
 * +1 jaxoncreed:
+* +3 timbl:

+# Things which may not all be in WAC now

 ### Default permissions for extended network
 URL: https://solid.github.io/authorization-panel/wac-ucr/#inheritance-extended